MarkSkinner92/QRredirect/README.md

 Edit your index.html like this:
 ```
 {
-  0: "default/fallback URL", <- if there's a wierd ID or no id
+  0: "default/fallback URL", <- if there is no ID, the ID is 0, or the ID isn't listed below

   ID : "URL",
   ID : "URL",